What does this control check?

 1. Open File Explorer and go to Downloads

-4. All remaining export files should be recent (less than 30 days old)
+5. All remaining export files — visible or hidden — should be recent (less than 30 days old)

 To verify old exports are removed: